-3.10 GENERAL
+3.5 General

-- 3..1.
-Progress meetings shall be held initially on a bi-weekly basis, once traction is established, a revised meeting frequency will be agreed to. - 3.4.2 The Service Provider shall inform the client prior to contacting any third parties to obtain information or discuss the project details.
+- 3.5.1 Progress meetings shall be held every second week. - 3.5.2 The Service Provider shall inform the client prior to contacting any third parties to obtain information or discuss the project details.

-4. Project timelines
+4. PROJECT TIMELINES

-The appointed service provider(s) will be required to start immediately after the award and complete the assignment within a period of twenty-four (24) months.
+The appointed service provider(s) will be required to start immediately after award and provide the services for a period of twelve (12) months.